 Especially if it’s too serious – promise to each other to kiss goodnight and hug him.
 Often the problems come from the moments of loneliness, the miss of touch or misunderstanding.

-One day you may regret for the nights you went to sleep angry, and without telling him, you love him.
+One day you may regret the nights you went to sleep angry, and without telling him, you love him.
 Probably half of the problems could be solved after a good night sleep.
 On the morning, when you’re not tired, and the stress from work is gone, you may realise you’re not angry at each other at all, but you missed a whole night of your life together in pointless cold silence.

 Remember you love each other